Baked Brie

 baked brie ingredients

-• Brie cheese: You’ll need a large, wheel of brie (12 to 16 ounces).
+• Brie cheese: You’ll need a large, wheel of brie—both 12-oz and 16-oz sizes work nicely.
 You can find brie in the gourmet cheese section of most supermarkets.

-• Fig jam: Adds a sweet, fruity layer that pairs beautifully with the rich, creamy brie.
-This would also be delicious with apricot jam or raspberry jam.
+• Fig jam: Adds a sweet, fruity layer that pairs beautifully with the rich, creamy brie; you can usually find it in the gourmet cheese section of the supermarket.
+Feel free to swap out apricot or raspberry jam.

 • Fresh rosemary: Finely chopped to add an earthy, aromatic note that complements the sweetness of the jam and the creaminess of the brie.